Research Security Program (I.A.6)

 Policy Clarification

-Senior Director of Research Security & Trade Compliance
+Senior Director of Research Security and Export Controls

-Purdue University maintains a research security program to protect intellectual capital, prevent research misappropriation, and ensure responsible management of U.S. taxpayer dollars while maintaining an open environment to foster research discoveries and innovation.
+Purdue University maintains a research security program to protect intellectual capital, prevent research misappropriation, and ensure responsible management of U.S. and Indiana taxpayer dollars while maintaining an open environment to foster research discoveries and innovation.
 The program promotes transparency and guards against conflicts of interest and commitment, provides training and information on research security, and implements processes to assess and manage potential risks associated with collaborations and data.
-The program includes elements of cybersecurity, foreign travel security, research security training, export control training, and annual reporting of foreign financial support.
+The program includes elements of cybersecurity, foreign travel security, research security training, export control compliance measures, and ensuring annual reporting of foreign financial support.

-As part of the program’s compliance with applicable laws and regulations, Covered Individuals are prohibited from participating in Foreign Talent Recruitment Programs deemed malign by the Research Security Office and must complete all disclosure, training and certification requirements prescribed by the program.
+As part of the program’s compliance with applicable laws and regulations, Covered Individuals are prohibited from participating in Malign Foreign Talent Recruitment Programs (MFTRP) and must complete all disclosure, training and certification requirements prescribed by the program.
+Furthermore, all employees of Purdue are prohibited from participating in foreign recruitment programs affiliated with or organized by a Foreign Adversary Nation.

 Purdue’s pursuit of knowledge yields innovative research and valuable partnerships with industry leaders.
 With these accomplishments comes the responsibility to safeguard information and technologies from exploitation.
 The CHIPS and Science Act of 2022 and related guidance provide a framework for those protections.
-This policy describes the University’s efforts to comply with applicable laws, regulations and guidelines that govern research security.
+This policy describes the University’s efforts to comply with applicable laws, regulations and guidelines that govern research security and ensures Purdue’s ability to certify that it is in compliance with those requirements.

 Purdue faculty, staff, students and others involved in research-related activities.